thawdezin/agent/README.md

 # agent

+😎😎😎 Web Crawling and Scraping Agent using TF-IDF 😎😎😎

-TFIDF based Crawling Agent with KNN Algorithm
+TFIDF based Crawling Agent with modified KNN Algorithm by using Levenshtein distance instead of euclidean or manhattan. 😁

-The entire project is made up of using MySQL, PHP and Python (Scrapy Framework).
+The entire project is made up of using MySQL, PHP and Python (Scrapy Framework). 😈

 Template used in here is "Free responsive template v 1.0" by SiGa.
 Special thanks to CSDN for their delicious code 😂